Italy hopes virus is easing but fears new onslaught in south

 Elsewhere in Bergamo, the Italian army’s Alpini mountaineering forces are building a field hospital to be staffed, in part, by some of the 150 medical personnel sent by Russia, one of only a handful of countries along with China and Cuba to respond to Italy’s urgent appeal for medical equipment, protective masks and personnel.

 But the need is also growing in the south, where hospitals are even less prepared and equipped than the prosperous north.
+In one week, Puglia in the “heel” of the Italian peninsula went from 478 cases to 1,182, with a doubling of ICU patients.
+Campania also doubled its caseload to 1,310 and tripled the number of people in ICUs.

 “It’s a matter of hours, not days,” the governor of the Campania region that includes Naples wrote to the central government, complaining that his urgent requests for ventilators had gone unheeded.
 “There is a real chance of adding a tragedy of the south to the tragedy of the north.”